 John Calvin's work in Geneva, beginning in 1536 and ending with his death in 1564, has become exemplary for "the best Reformed churches."
 This course examines the life and theology of John Calvin as a resource for pastoral ministry today.
-Students read and discuss Calvin with special attention to his thought about the church and its ministry.
+Students read and discuss Calvin with special attention to his thought about the Church and its ministry.
+Elective.
+Three hours.